- 1.22.3.1 Introduction

 -

 IRS Unique ZIP Code Address - Used for general and revenue bearing mail from the public.
 The unique ZIP Code aids the United States Postal Service (USPS) in processing large volumes of taxpayer mail.
-Mail or deliveries from the IRS and other sources, (besides the taxpayer) will utilize the street address.
-This includes all classes of USPS mail, SPC (UPS and/or FedEx) and freight deliveries.
+Mail or deliveries from the IRS and other sources (besides the taxpayer) will utilize the street address.
+This includes all classes of USPS mail, SPC and freight deliveries

 -